 Ingredient wise the biggest difference is that the rice is soy free.
 I may be wrong but I think the soy must be added to the spaghetti to held give it the white appearance that one would expect of spaghetti.

 This led to a very tasty dish.
 I much preferred the texture of the rice to that of the spaghetti.
 In general it reminded me of cooked barley.
-I also found that the granular quality of the rice meant that there was more bite to the Konjac than with the spaghetti.
+I also found that the rice’s granular quality meant that there was more bite to the Konjac than with the spaghetti.

 Having tried thee two, I will say that, given the price, I won’t be rushing out to buy either of these two again.
 Beyond price there is also a lot of packaging for something that contains only one serving.
 Also the noodles themselves are basically flavourless.
 I quite enjoy cold, leftover pasta with a bit of salt and pepper.
 I can’t imagine eating either of these that way.

-However, if you need to be on a calorie restricted and gluten free diet, these may be a really good option to add some variety to your diet.
+However, if you are on a calorie restricted and gluten free diet, these may be a good option to add some variety to your diet.
 Also, they are very quick if you are in a hurry.
 Although the rinsing does add time to the preparation process.